Gabriel-Barroso-Ventura/ransomware-python-project/README.md

 - For the process to start, the executable requires the user to enter the same encryption key that was used to encrypt the files previously.
 If entered correctly, the process starts, otherwise, it simply returns the message "Wrong Key!" to the user.

-- After the encryption key is entered correctly, the executable opens all files in the folder, checking if they are not the executables themselves and if they contain the ".ransomware" extension.
-This means that only files that had already been encrypted will be opened.
+- After the encryption key is entered correctly, the executable opens all files present in the folder and subfolders in the location where the executable is located, checking that they are not the executables themselves and that they contain the ".ransomware" extension.
+This means that only files that have already been encrypted will be opened.

 - For each file opened, the executable copies the data, decrypts it, and rewrites the file.
 Finally, it deletes the ".ransomware" extension.
 This returns the file to its original decrypted state.